joelpurra/uvcc/README.md

 ## Features

-Use `uvcc` to **fine-tune camera configuration**, such as brightness, contrast, saturation, gain, white balance temperature, zoom. **Export/import of JSON** makes it easy to reliably and repeatedly configure one or more cameras for various situations.
+Use `uvcc` to **fine-tune camera configuration**, such as brightness, contrast, saturation, gain, white balance/color temperature, zoom. **Export/import of JSON** makes it easy to reliably and repeatedly configure one or more cameras for various situations.

 - Get configuration directly from the camera.
 - Set configuration values directly on the camera.
-- List available USB devices, including cameras.
+- List available UVC cameras.
 - List available camera controls.
 - Export configuration to JSON.
 - Import configuration from JSON.